 C. Laboratory Activity.
 At least one course shown with (L) in Areas 5A or 5B or one of the following:

-ANTHR 1L (clears lab requirement w/ ANTHR 1) GEOG 1L (clears lab requirement w/ GEOG 1)
+ANTHR 1L (clears lab requirement w/ ANTHR 1)GEOG 1L (clears lab requirement w/ GEOG 1)PHYS 10L (clears lab requirement w/ PHYS 10)

 Language Other than English (LOTE) (UC Requirement Only)

 Demonstrate proficiency as follows: